-We hope this page can help answer some of the questions you may have but if not then we would love to hear from you!
+We hope this page can help answer some of the questions you may have, but if not, then we would love to hear from you!
 Contact us and let us know how we can help you.

 1. What is the difference between taking a course that is regulated by OFQUAL and one that is accredited by any other company in the UK or an overseas training company?

 When you take a course you want to have a certificate that will see you through the whole of your career without having to upgrade that certificate at a later date.
 Regulations or council requirements change often and it can affect your ability to get a licence or insurance if you do not have the correct certificate.
-If you take a regulated course that means that is bears the OFQUAL logo on the certificate, then you will never have to upgrade that certificate, it will be accepted by all insurances, councils for licencing and your employer.
+If you take a regulated course that bears the OFQUAL logo on the certificate, then you will never have to upgrade that certificate, it will be accepted by all insurances, councils for licencing and your employer.

-If however you opt to take a course that is accredited for example by a non awarding body, like a beauty insurance company, or a private training company, it is not a regulated certificate and does not offer the above assurances, and most probably you will have to upgrade it by taking a regulated course at some point to satisfy authorities at extra cost to yourselves.
+If however you opt to take a course that is accredited for example by a non-awarding body, like a beauty insurance company, or a private training company, it is not a regulated certificate and does not offer the above assurances, and most probably you will have to upgrade it by taking a regulated course at some point to satisfy authorities at extra cost to yourselves.

-We recommend that all students get the regulated certificate first for example Level 4 micropigmentation and then take unregulated courses to perfect your skills, if you wish to become an expert in your field.
+We recommend that all students get the regulated certificate first, for example, Level 4 micropigmentation and then take unregulated courses to perfect your skills if you wish to become an expert in your field.
 You will never see a medical professional start their career on accreditation, it has to be regulated certificates in order to be taken seriously in any service profession.
 Think about it!